 - Be friendly: Make eye contact, smile and introduce yourself.

 - Provide a quick overview about why you are raising funds.
 Contributors will want to know what their money is going to support.

 - Kindly ask for their support and explain how their contribution will help.

 - Offer a sample item, catalog or order sheet for them to look at so they know exactly what they are signing up for.

 - Suggest bundles for larger sales.

-Create a Prospect List
+Create a Donor Prospect List

-Using an online fundraising software program to manage donations or products sales and track participant success can be a fun experience for participants.
+Using a fundraising software platform to manage donations or products sales and track participant success can be a fun experience for participants.
 Not only do children get to create their own personal fundraising page with photos and goals, but they can track their success against other team members.
 Children—particularly those involved in competitive sports—are motivated by prizes or incentives for doing a good job, so why not encourage some healthy competition?
 Coaches can also post a list of top sellers each week at practice for additional motivation.
 Perhaps offer a weekly prize for top sales or donations earned, and then one grand prize for the largest contributor at the end of the fundraiser.
 Regardless of performance, remember to encourage all team members and recognize their hard efforts… even if they aren’t a top performer, ever contribution helps!